cemalec/learn-ML-DL/fast.ai/Readme.md

 DL1 makes extensive use of custon library and functions in fastai v 1.0.
 Not easy to translate this to standard libraries.
 Just watch the videos and follow along for the concept.
 Need to takde DL2 in order to see what is going on from scratch.

+Commits made to my fork does not count towards Github contributions graph, bad!